 Three branches of government:

-Judicial: Highest court is Arizona Supreme Court; five justices.
+The highest court is the Arizona Supreme Court.
+The court has five justices.

 National Championships: Arizona Diamondbacks won the 2001 World Series.
 The Phoenix Mercury won the 2009 WNBA championship.
 Arizona Rattlers won championships in 1994 and 1997.

-Frank Lloyd Wright began building Taliesin West in 1937 north of Scottsdale.
+Frank Lloyd Wright began building Taliesin West in 1937.
+It is north of Scottsdale.

-Route 66 runs across northern Arizona, passing through Winslow, home to both the street corner made famous by the Eagle’s “Take it Easy,” and La Posada, a Harvey House Hotel designed by Mary Elizabeth Jane Colter.
+Route 66 is a road that ran across northern Arizona.
+It passed through Winslow.
+The town is home to the street corner made famous by the Eagle’s “Take it Easy.”
+The town also has La Posada, a railroad hotel designed by Mary Elizabeth Jane Colter.

-Center for Creative Photography on the University of Arizona campus is the largest institution in the world devoted to documenting the history of modern North American photography.
+The Center for Creative Photography is on the University of Arizona campus.
+It is the largest history center in the world for modern North American photography.